stratapp-ai/stratapp-ai.github.io/_features/watercooler-conversations-are-great-but-org-wide-social-has-10x-impact.md

 ---
-title: strategy execution powered by social with structure and context
+title: strategy execution powered by authentic social at all levels
-seo_title: strategy execution powered by social with structure and context
+seo_title: strategy execution powered by authentic social at all levels
 seo_description: Strategy execution powered by social has 10x impact.
 Avoid chinese whispers and align all levels of your organization - from the CEO to frontline employees.
 hero_image: "/uploads/12.png"
 date: 2019-06-13T08:00:00.000+00:00
 feature_image: "/uploads/12-1.png"
-slug: strategy execution powered by social with structure and context
+slug: strategy execution powered by authentic social at all levels
 layout: feature

 ---